Mohammed Rafique (footballer)

-Mohammed Rafique (born 26 March 1991), is an Indian footballer who plays as a midfielder for Chennaiyin in the Indian Super League.
+Mohammed Rafique (born 26 March 1991) is an Indian professional footballer who plays as a midfielder for United Sports Club in the Calcutta Football League.

 Club career

 Prayag United

 After spending his youth years at Tollygunge Agragami, Rafique joined Prayag United in 2010 and would go on to play 6 senior games in his debut season, scoring once against Chirag United Kerala.
 Rafique played five games during the 2011-12 I-League season, his second at senior level for Prayag.
 Rafique established himself as a regular in the centre of midfield in his final two seasons at United SC.